 My book is written from the conviction that something essential has always been missing in Western culture, and that the Goddess heritage represents this missing element.
 The millennia-long struggle against it appears to have been nothing but a struggle against life itself, and more in particular a struggle to remove spirituality from nature and project it on an abstract, supernatural realm.
 That is also the main reason why the Goddess heritage could never be fully suppressed.
 It is characterized by a deep trust in (the cyclic and rhythmic processes of) life, in which death is completely integrated.
 When Western culture finally can give to the Goddess heritage the place it deserves to get, it simultaneously opens a door to the future.

-As I have mentioned above, my book is only privately published at the moment.
-It is nicely printed and includes many notes to the text, a bibliography and an index.
+My book is not yet officially published, but if I have raised your interest: I have a few copies printed privately.
+It is a nice edition, including many notes to the text, a bibliography and an index.
 The book itself costs 15 Euros, that is without the postage (which varies per country).
-If you are interested to buy a copy, please send me a mail: email@example.com.
+If you are interested to buy a copy, please send me a mail: firstname.lastname@example.org.
 After I have received your payment, I’ll make sure that you will receive the book as soon as possible.

 Of course in the mean time I’ll keep on trying to get my book officially published…